GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *Sampling frequency.*
 The method was designed to operate with audio signals sampled at 48 kHz, which does not match the 16 kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset, which provides the simulator with clean speech utterances.
 To account for this, the simulation of the audio signals received by each microphone in the array is performed at the native 16 kHz sampling rate.
-The generated signals are then up-sampled to 48 kHz.
+The generated signals are then up-sampled to 48 kHz using the Fourier method.
+More specifically, the signal's #acr("FFT") is zero-padded.
+This provides an ideal antialiasing filter at the cost of assuming the signal to be periodic.

 *#acr("STFT") representation of audio signals.*